bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

 * --output-dir Output directory
 * --merge-bam Flag to merge the tumor and normal bam file input
 * --split-bam Flag to split BAM file for tumor and normal
 * --clean-bam Flag to go through the BAM file and remove reads where more than 2 identical read names are present.
 This was necessary for some BAM files downloaded from TCGA.
 However, a proper pair-end BAM file should not have the same read name appearing more than twice.
+Use this only when necessary.
 * --indel-realign Conduct GATK Joint Indel Realignment on the two output BAM files.
 Instead of syntheticNormal.bam and syntheticTumor.bam, the final BAM files will be **syntheticNormal.JointRealigned.bam** and **syntheticTumor.JointRealigned.bam**.
 * --seed Random seed.
 Pick any integer for reproducibility purposes.
 * --threads Split the BAM files evenly in N regions, then process each (pair) of sub-BAM files in parallel.